 - You cannot be turned down for a loan.

 - You can set your own repayment schedule, and if you hit a rough patch, you can skip payments as needed without worrying about collection calls, repossession or black marks on your credit report.

 - Your policy continues growing even on the money you borrowed – IF your policy is from one of a handful of companies that offer this amazing feature.

 - You get a competitive interest rate that’s generally below market regardless of your credit rating.

 - Your policy can do double duty, providing you with a ready source of cash you can access as needed AND a guaranteed, predictable retirement plan alternative.

 The only caution is that if you borrow from the policy and never pay back the loans – or at least the loan interest – the policy could lapse and result in an income tax liability on any gains.

-To avoid that happening, work with a Bank On Yourself Authorized Advisor who can help monitor your policy loans.
+To avoid that happening, work with a Bank On Yourself Professional who can help monitor your policy loans.

 Remember, it wasn’t raining when Noah built the Ark!